poolpOrg/poolp.org/content/posts/2021-01-01-opensmtpd-noosmtpd.md

 <b>TL;DR:</b>
 I do LoFi now,
-eric@ revived some libtls conversion work I did a while back, I worked on UNIX-domain sockets support in OpenSMTPD
+eric@ revived some libtls conversion work I did a while back, I worked on UNIX-domain sockets support in OpenSMTPD, a few words about nooSMTPD
 </blockquote>